sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 ### 3.1.7 Event History Table and Current Alarm Table
 The Event History Table (EVENT) and Current Alarm List Table (ALARM) stored in state db.
-The size of Event History Table is 86k records or 30 days worth of events which ever hits earlier.
+The size of Event History Table is 40k records or 30 days worth of events which ever hits earlier.
 A manifest file will be created with parameters to specify the number and number of days limits for eventd to read and enforce them.
 ```
 root@sonic:/etc# cat eventd.conf
 # ==============================================================================
-# Event Manager (eventd) configuration file
+# Event and Alarm Manager (eventd) configuration file

 # ==============================================================================
-# no-of-records:
+# no-of-records in EVENT table:
 # type:  uint32
-# range: [1, 86000]
+# range: [1, 40000]
-no-of-records=86000
+no-of-records=40000

 # ==============================================================================
-# no-of-days:
+# no-of-days for EVENT table:
 # type:  uint32
 # range: [1, 30]
 no-of-days=30